 By ordinance, the COB must hold at least three public meetings each year.
 The purpose of these meetings is to allow the public an opportunity to address issues of concern in their communities.
 The COB will take this information into account when formulating policy recommendations with the intent of improving the services provided by the safety departments.

-The following is a list of the COB minutes from 2005 to the end of the last quarter.
+The following is a list of the COB minutes.